aniketpanjwani/academic-kickstart/content/authors/admin/_index.md

 I am an economics PhD student at Northwestern University working as a Data Science Intern at [Early Warning Services](https://earlywarning.com/), creators of [Zelle](https://www.zellepay.com/).
 Through my coursework and research projects, I've developed significant skill at applied econometrics and causal inference.

 I have several years of experience programming in Python and R according to modern technical standards.
-I use Git for version control, maintain my own PostgreSQL databases on AWS RDS, use Terraform to provision AWS EC2 instances for scripts which cannot be run locally, and use a combination of pipenv and Vagrant to create reproducible programming environments.
+I use Git for version control, maintain my own PostgreSQL databases on AWS RDS, use Terraform to provision AWS EC2 instances for scripts which cannot be run locally, use [ggplot2](https://ggplot2.tidyverse.org/) and [plotnine](https://plotnine.readthedocs.io/en/stable/) for plotting, and use a combination of pipenv and Vagrant to create reproducible programming environments.

 I was featured on [FLOSS Weekly](https://twit.tv/shows/floss-weekly/episodes/481) to discuss [Chomper](./project/chomper), my open-source Python internet blocker for Linux.
 Almost all the code on this project was written by me, and can be found on [Github](https://github.com/aniketpanjwani/chomper).